SabrinaNasrin/Covid-19DataVisualization/README.md

      * Recovered
      * Testing
      * Age wise Data
-###### Homepage:
+##### Homepage:
 This is the homepage of our website.
 In the homepage, there is a sidebar with navigation menu.
 ![Homepage](https://github.com/SabrinaNasrin/Covid-19DataVisualization/blob/main/Website_ScreenShots/home.png)
-###### Cases:
+##### Cases:
-If you click on the Daily report button, it will show the daiy report of the covid cases on that particular day.
+If you click on the Daily report button, it will show the daily report of the covid cases on that particular date range.
 ![Cases](https://github.com/SabrinaNasrin/Covid-19DataVisualization/blob/main/Website_ScreenShots/cases1.png)
 ![Cases](https://github.com/SabrinaNasrin/Covid-19DataVisualization/blob/main/Website_ScreenShots/cases2.png)
-If you click on the Cumulative report, it will show a consolidate confimed cases of all the provinces.
+If you click on the Cumulative report, it will show an animation of consolidate confimed cases of all the provinces on a particular date range.
 ![Cases](https://github.com/SabrinaNasrin/Covid-19DataVisualization/blob/main/Website_ScreenShots/cases3.png)
 If you click on the Pie chart, it will show province wise confirmed cases in percentage.
 ![Cases](https://github.com/SabrinaNasrin/Covid-19DataVisualization/blob/main/Website_ScreenShots/cases4.png)

 ###### Mortality
 If you click on the Cumulative report, it will show a consolidate death report of all the provinces.
+There is a range slider to change the date range.
 ![Mortality](https://github.com/SabrinaNasrin/Covid-19DataVisualization/blob/main/Website_ScreenShots/mortality2.png)
 If you click on the Pie chart, it will show province wise death reports in percentage.
 ![Mortality](https://github.com/SabrinaNasrin/Covid-19DataVisualization/blob/main/Website_ScreenShots/Mortality3.png)

 ###### Recovered
-In this section, there is a select box, where you can either fetch the daily recovered reports by province or by date.
+In this section, there is a select box, where you can either fetch the daily recovered reports by province or Canada or cumulative recovered report by province.
 ![Recovered](https://github.com/SabrinaNasrin/Covid-19DataVisualization/blob/main/Website_ScreenShots/recovered1.png)
 ![Recovered](https://github.com/SabrinaNasrin/Covid-19DataVisualization/blob/main/Website_ScreenShots/recovered2.png)

 ###### Testing
-In this section, there is a daily report and cummulative report of all the province regarding the recovered cases.
+In this section, there is a daily report of Canada and provinces by using multiselect and cumulative report of all the provinces regarding the recovered cases.
 ![Testing](https://github.com/SabrinaNasrin/Covid-19DataVisualization/blob/main/Website_ScreenShots/Testing1.png)

 ###### Ages:
-In this section, you can fetch age report either by number or by gender which is further divided into the percentage by showing in the form of piec chart.
+In this section, you can fetch age wise report either by number or by gender which is further divided into the percentage by showing in the form of pie chart.
 ![Cases](https://github.com/SabrinaNasrin/Covid-19DataVisualization/blob/main/Website_ScreenShots/age1.png)
 ![Cases](https://github.com/SabrinaNasrin/Covid-19DataVisualization/blob/main/Website_ScreenShots/age2.png)
 ![Cases](https://github.com/SabrinaNasrin/Covid-19DataVisualization/blob/main/Website_ScreenShots/age3.png)